Mary McEvoy

-Mary McEvoy (born 1954) is an Irish actress.
-She is recognised by television viewers for having played the role of Biddy Byrne in Glenroe from 1983–2000.
+Mary McEvoy (born October 27th 1954) is an Irish actress.
+She is recognised by television viewers for having played the role of Biddy Byrne in Glenroe from 1983 to 2000.
 After that she has been in numerous plays, including Big Maggie, Sive, The Field, The Chastitute, The Vagina Monologues, Shirley Valentine, The Matchmaker, The Year of the Hiker, Dancing at Lughnasa, Whippy, The Life and Times of Selma Mae, Moonlight and Music and Jo Bangles.
 She is also noted for her washing powder advertisements on television.

 Early life

 An only child, Mary's father Larry was a sheep and cattle farmer, while her mother Catherine was the local district nurse.
 The family was well off enough to have a TV, and McEvoy remembers being mesmerised by the leading ladies of the 1940s' films.

 Before becoming an actress McEvoy was employed at the Department of Agriculture in Dublin as a serological assistant testing for brucellosis.
 She left this position to return to work on her father's farm in Delvin County Westmeath Ireland.